Some 20 - 25 minutes of running can transform your mind, body, and soul.

-This is not hyperbole.
+This is not an exaggeration.
 All these benefits are backed by various scientific studies.

 When you read about just one or two benefits, it is easy to overlook and continue with your sedentary routine.